pharmpy/pharmpy/docs/using_r.rst

 ============

 `pharmr <https://github.com/pharmpy/pharmr>`_ is an R wrapper to Pharmpy.
-It provides an R interface to all functions found in the modeling-module (documented `here <https://pharmpy.github.io/latest/reference/pharmpy.modeling.html>`_).
-Each function is also available via the help-function (or ``?``).
-The version number of pharmr mirrors Pharmpy, so it is import to make sure they have the same version number (a warning will appear if they are different). pharmr is available on CRAN.
-However, since Pharmpy still is under development and different features constantly are being released, we still recommend using the development version on Github until Pharmpy/pharmr version 1.0.0 has been released.
+It provides an R interface to all functions found in the `modeling <https://pharmpy.github.io/latest/api_modeling.html>`_-module and the `tools <https://pharmpy.github.io/latest/api_tools.html>`_-module.
+Each function is also available via the help-function (or ``?``). pharmr is available on CRAN, however, since Pharmpy is under rapid development, we still recommend using the development version on Github until Pharmpy/pharmr version 1.0.0 has been released.

 .. _install_pharmr:

 Installing pharmr
 ~~~~~~~~~~~~~~~~~

-pharmr uses the package `reticulate <https://rstudio.github.io/reticulate>`_ for calling Python from R. Install
-pharmr and Pharmpy with the following:
+Install pharmr and Pharmpy with the following:

 .. code-block:: r